Vuepic/vue-datepicker/docs/slots/sections/index.md

 :::tip
 Keep in mind that when you are using the range picker, both values for the time must be emitted.
-For example if you want to update the second date hours, you will call a function something like this `updateTime([firstValueSaved, newSecondValue])`
+For example, if you want to update the second date hours, you will call a function something like this `updateTime(...time, hours: [12, time.hours[1]])`
 :::